dzsolic/bih-fanshop-maui/README.md

 # bih-fanshop-maui
-Mobile fan shop app for the Bosnia and Herzegovina national team built with .NET MAUI.
+Mobile fan shop app for the Bosnia and Herzegovina football national team built with .NET MAUI.